 - A team of specialists, including doctors with advanced training and expertise in caring for liver cancer.

 - Access to clinical trials for promising therapies that aren’t yet widely available.

 - A full menu of support services to help you and your family throughout cancer treatment.

 - National recognition: We are the only program in Oregon with the National Cancer Institute’s top designation for research excellence.
-U.S. News & World Report also ranks our cancer program among the best in the nation.
+U.S. News & World Report also ranks OHSU's gastroenterology/GI surgery program among the best in the nation.

 - Training and experience: Many of our specialists completed fellowships at top cancer centers such as Memorial Sloan Kettering and Johns Hopkins.
 This advanced training means you receive care from doctors who are experts in their fields.